 We're here today to provide an update on the unprecedented testing capacity developed by the United States, the most advanced and robust testing system anywhere in the world by far.

-This afternoon I'll also announce new steps that we're taking to make tests even more widely available.
+This afternoon, I'll also announce new steps that we're taking to make tests even more widely available.

-To battle a virus, my administration marshaled every resource at our nation's disposal.
+To battle the virus, my administration marshaled every resource at our nation's disposal, public, private, military, economic, scientific, and industrial, all at your disposal.

-We launched the largest manufacturing ramp up since the second world war.
+We launched the largest manufacturing ramp-up since the Second World War.

 There's been nothing like it since.